raspberrypilearning/electricity-generation/en/step_4.md

 --- task ---

 Rename **Sprite1** with the name of the country you have chosen.
-In this resource, you will refer to this sprite as the **3rd Country** sprite.
+In this resource, this sprite will be referred to as the **3rd Country** sprite.

 ![Image showing rename Sprite1](images/electricity-rename-Sprite1.png){:width="300px"}